Cambodia

 Usage of EBA Preferences

-Cambodia is the second biggest beneficiary from the EBA arrangement.
-About 76% of Cambodia's total exports make use of the duty suspensions granted under the EBA.
+Measured by the value of preferential exports (€3.5 billion in 2023), Cambodia is the second biggest beneficiary of the EBA arrangement.
+About 74% of Cambodia's total exports to the EU make use of the preferences granted under the EBA.

 Trade with the EU

-Total trade with the EU amounted to € 6,319 million in 2022.
-The EU is Cambodia's third most important trading partner with a share of 9%.
-More than 18% of Cambodia's exports go to the European market.
-Imports from the EU, on the other hand, play a less important role.
-Only 2.1% of Cambodia's imports originate from the EU.
+Total trade with the EU amounted to €3.6 billion in 2023.
+The EU is Cambodia's fourth most important trading partner with a share of 8%.
+About 14% of Cambodia's exports go to the EU market.
+Imports from the EU, on the other hand, play a less important role: Only 2.9% of Cambodia's imports originated from the EU in 2023.

-Cambodia and the EU (2022)
+Cambodia and the EU

-Imports from Cambodia by product section
+Imports from Cambodia by product section (2023, € million)

-Imports from Cambodia over time (in € m)
+Imports from Cambodia over time (€ million)

-CAMBODIA AND THE EU’s GSP
+CAMBODIA AND THE EU GSP

 Economic Impact